wayne-kuanghui-shen/python-multi-strat-dynamic-asset-allocation/README.md

 **✏️ Introduction**:

 Traditional portfolio construction methods such as Markowitz's Mean-Variance Model, in practice, often rely on the assumption of constant asset returns and covariance over time, regardless of the time-varying behavior of financial assets.
-The unending pursuit of the “holy grail” of investing underscores the absence of an optimal investment strategy.
+The unending pursuit of the holy grail of investing underscores the absence of an optimal strategy.
 Given that existing literature focuses only on single dimension of factors, this study proposes a multi-strategy approach for dynamic asset allocation strategies that integrates fundamental and technical signals.

 ## ⛳️ Objectives